Benjamin-Italiaander/Benjamin-Italiaander/README.md

 As part of this research, I also explored post-quantum approaches around **OpenPGP** and **age**.

 While OpenPGP remains extremely powerful, its transition toward post-quantum cryptography currently feels relatively slow and complex.
-The ongoing [OpenPGP PQC draft](https://datatracker.ietf.org/doc/draft-ietf-openpgp-pqc/) is promising, but some concepts — such as Persistent Symmetric Keys (PSKs) — remain difficult to reason about from both a usability and operational perspective.
+The ongoing [OpenPGP PQC draft](https://datatracker.ietf.org/doc/draft-ietf-openpgp-pqc/) is promising, but some concepts — such as Persistent Symmetric Keys (PSKs), remain difficult to reason about from both a usability and operational perspective.

 At the same time, **age** offers a significantly simpler and more understandable encryption model.
 Although still evolving, it already provides a clean and flexible foundation for experimenting with post-quantum concepts in real-world workflows.

 ---

-## OpenPGP vs age — A Practical Perspective
+## OpenPGP vs age | A Practical Perspective

 | OpenPGP | age |
 |---|---|